 - The textile and apparel industry plays a unique critical role in creating jobs, promoting economic development, enhancing human development and reducing poverty.
 Globally, over 120 Million people remain directly employed in the textile and apparel industries today, a good proportion of whom are females living in poor rural areas.
 Particularly, for most developing countries, the textile and apparel sector accounts for 60%–90% of their total merchandise exports and provides one of the very few opportunities for these countries to participate in globalization.

 - The textile and apparel industry might be the only sector other than agriculture that is so heavily regulated by trade policies & rules.
 Because of its global presence and the complicated social, economic and political factors associated with the sector, textile and apparel industry actively involves in almost all critical bilateral, regional and multilateral trade policy debates nowadays.
-This is the case no matter for passing new free trade agreements such as the Trans-Pacific Partnership (TPP) and the Trans-Atlantic Trade and Investment Partnership (T-TIP), enforcing stricter labor & environmental standards, launching initiatives to open new overseas markets, renewing the African Growth and Opportunity Act (AGOA), trade adjustment assistance (TAA) and the Generalized System of Preferences (GSP) programs or restricting imports in the protection of domestic companies producing the competing products.
+This is the case no matter for passing new free trade agreements such as the Trans-Pacific Partnership (TPP) and the Trans-Atlantic Trade and Investment Partnership (T-TIP), enforcing stricter labor & environmental standards, launching initiatives to open new overseas markets, renewing the African Growth and Opportunity Act (AGOA), trade adjustment assistance (TAA) and the Generalized System of Preferences (GSP) or restricting imports in the protection of domestic companies producing the competing products.